Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 Many outspoken figures warning of the dangers of AI point out that humans themselves are

-the biggest threat to ensuring a catastrophic disaster or what will plunge us into a technological
+potentially the biggest threat to ensuring a catastrophic disaster or what will plunge us into a

 technological arms-race, ignoring the need for regulations and accountability in order to beat the